Predictive Analytics World for Healthcare 2020

 Jeff has more than 30 years of experience in business operations, planning, and government relations, primarily in the health care industry.
 Prior to ERI, he was the president of a health planning consulting business that assisted hospitals and physicians with operational analysis, forecasting, and navigating through complex regulatory processes.
 Before that, Jeff spent 16 years in hospital administration with responsibility for clinical, support, and planning functions.
 Jeff has a Master of Health Administration degree from Virginia Commonwealth University and an undergraduate degree from the College of William and Mary.

-Jeff Deal is speaker of the following session:
+Jeff Deal is speaking in the following session:

 Co-Founder & Chief Scientist